 WHO says $700 million raised so far for COVID-19 vaccines initiative for poor

-International donors have raised $700 million - less than half the target - to purchase future coronavirus vaccines for poor countries in a global initiative to ensure eventual vaccines do not go only to rich countries, a World Health Organization official said on Thursday, Trend reports with reference to Reuters.
+International donors have raised $700 million - less than half the target - to purchase future coronavirus vaccines for poor countries in a global initiative to ensure eventual vaccines do not go only to rich countries, a World Health Organization official said on Thursday, Trend reports citing Reuters.

 The COVAX Advanced Market Commitment has an initial target of $2 billion to buy the vaccines.